Think you need fancy expensive tools to cook a great dinner? Nope! Here are 17 essential kitchen tools that won’t break your budget!

 Call me crazy but this is my favorite vegetable peeler.
 It’s simple and basic but has many uses.
 Peeling fruits and vegetables, of course, but also use it to shave chocolate, Parmesan or soap, peel the zest off citrus fruits and de-string celery.

-Any peeler can do all that but the reason I stick with this particular style is that of the pointy end.
+Any peeler can do all that but the reason I stick with this particular style is because of the pointy end.
 Use it to dig out potato eyes and bruised spots or hull strawberries.
 After cutting the top off a pepper, you can easily slide the end of this peeler inside to remove the seeds and pith while leaving the pepper intact, which is especially useful for smaller peppers such as jalapeño.

 I know a lot of you will disagree with me about this one.
 I’ve even seen plenty of articles that mock this item as a waste of money and space but I do not care.
 Trying to hang onto that slippery egg to cut it into any sort of uniform shape adds unnecessary stress to my life.